DUI Defense We Are the Firm You Can TRUST

 Young people are bound to make mistakes; it is simply a part of growing up.
 At Carroll Troberman, PLLC, we understand this.
 We are compassionate and dedicated attorneys who want to help you.
 We do not want you to experience the limiting effects of a DUI on your record because of one irresponsible mistake.
 Remember, you do not have to live with a DUI on your record.

 It is important to act quickly because you only have 15 days from the date of your arrest to request a license hearing, which is a chance to contest the suspension of your driver's license.
 Contact a criminal defense attorney as soon as possible following your arrest so you can request a hearing in time and possibly keep your license.
-Also, seek legal aid soon because your lawyer will need time to compile the facts and form your case.
+Also, seek legal aid soon because your lawyer will need time to compile the facts and form your defense.
 The sooner you call Carroll Troberman, PLLC, the sooner we can begin building a defense and the sooner you can get back to your life.

 Don’t Settle For a DUI: Contact an Austin DUI Attorney